 Includes 10 subsections that support an outcome where people receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of people's rights, facilitates informed choice, minimises harm, and upholds cultural and individual values and beliefs.

-Subsections applicable to this service fully attained.
+Subsections applicable to this service fully attained. --- -- -- --

-Rita Angus provides an environment that supports residents' rights and safe care.
+Ngaio Marsh Retirement Village provides an environment that supports residents' rights and safe care.
 Staff demonstrated an understanding of residents' rights and obligations.
-There is a Māori health plan.
-The service works collaboratively to embrace, support, and encourage a Māori view of health and provide high-quality and effective services for residents.
+A Māori health plan is in place The service works collaboratively to embrace, support, and encourage te ao Māori view of health and provide high-quality and effective services for residents.
 The service care philosophy focuses on achieving equity and efficient provision of care for all ethnicities, including Pacific residents.

 Residents receive services in a manner that considers their dignity, privacy, and independence.
-Rita Angus provides services and support to people in a way that is inclusive and respects their identity and their experiences.
-The service listens to and respects the voices of the residents and effectively communicates with them about their choices.
+Ngaio Marsh Retirement Village provides services and support to people in a way that is inclusive and respects their identity and their experiences.
+The service listens and respects the voices of the residents and effectively communicates with them about their choices.
 Care plans accommodate the choices of residents and/or their family/whānau.
 There is evidence that residents and family/whānau are kept informed.
 The rights of the resident and/or their family/whānau to make a complaint is understood, respected, and upheld by the service.
-Complaints processes are implemented, and complaints and concerns are actively managed and well documented.
+Complaints processes are implemented, and complaints and concerns are actively managed.